19C Engraving of Phosphorus by JF Herring Snr Presenting a FABULOUS and VERY RARE, ORIGINAL…

 We would not recommend any restoration to this print.

 We are of the opinion that this is an ORIGINAL ENGRAVING.
-It was in the same ‘lot’ as an original ‘Proof’ engraving of ‘Foig-a-Ballagh’ by Herring (also in our Collection).
+It was in the same ‘lot’ as an original ‘Proof’ engraving of ‘Foig-a-Ballagh’ by Harry Hall (a contemporary of Herring and also in our Collection).
 It was originally acquired in Ireland in the 1960’s.

 Provenance: Bought from a Collector in Kentucky.